vilhjalmur12/syllabus-2018/assignments/day01/README.md

 ## Assignment

-Create a bash script `verify_environment.sh` that checks required programs/dependencies.
+Create a bash script `scripts/verify_environment.sh` that checks required programs/dependencies.

 - [ ] Make sure all bash commands are commented.
 - [ ] The script should prompt the user with: